Are you raising a teenage daughter who is difficult?

 If you are not living in a way that reflects your faith, neither will your daughter.
 If you have books, TV shows, movies, or behaviors you don’t want her to watch or do, make sure you don’t do them either.

 She knows who you are more than anyone else.
 She is watching you and may repeat your behaviors one day.
-I know, ouch.
+I know, ouch!

-Parenting a Teenage Daughter
+Encouragement for Raising a Teenage Daughter

-They do outgrow the uh, stone-like behavior eventually.
+They do outgrow the uh, stone-like (difficult) behavior eventually.
 Sorta.
 One day, you will see her determination more focused on goals instead of you.
 That may not be until college.

 In the meantime, keep loving her.
 She is a work in progress just like you were at that age.
 If you will not lose heart, you will see her flourish and reflect the Corner Pillar and Great Artist, Jesus Christ.